 Millions of tourists flock to London every year to enjoy the capital's rich history and culture.
-Part of this attraction are the eye-catching buildings that can be seen all over the city.
-But how much do you know about London's architecture?
+Part of this attraction are the eye-catching buildings – not only Big Ben and Westminster Abbey – but the incredible architecture all over the city.
+How much do you know about London's architecture?
 Today, we talk you through the architectural styles that you can see around you every day.

 Baroque architecture; 1600-1750